swaptacular/swpt_accounts/protocol.rst

    an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

+.. [#delete-transfer] When an account with a non-zero principal is being deleted, an `AccountTransfer`_ message SHOULD be sent, informing the owner of the account about the zeroing out of the account's principal before the deletion.

 .. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
 That is:
   `PrepareTransfer`_ messages that has a "scheduled for deletion" account as a recipient MUST be rejected.

-.. [#delete-transfer] When an account which has a non-zero principal is being deleted, an `AccountTransfer`_ message SHOULD be sent, informing the owner of the account about the zeroing out of the account's principal before the deletion.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same